Esoterical/voron_canbus/toolhead_flashing/README.md

 ## Katapult is now installed

 Katapult should now be successfully flashed.

-Take your toolhead out of DFU mode (it might require removing jumpers and rebooting, or just rebooting).
+Shut down your Pi (`sudo shutdown now`) and then power off your entire printer.

-Wire up your toolhead power (24v and gnd) and CAN (CANH/CANL) wires, then the following command to see if the toolhead board is on the CAN network and waiting in Katapult mode
+Take out any DFU jumpers on your toolhead (if it needed them) and then wire up your toolhead power (24v and gnd) and CAN (CANH/CANL) wires, then power your printer back up.

+Run the following command to see if the toolhead board is on the CAN network and waiting in Katapult mode

 ```
 python3 ~/katapult/scripts/flashtool.py -i can0 -q